Inklingo

 nounB1general

-Use 'impulso' when referring to the force or energy gained by movement, often in a physical or metaphorical sense of a 'push' or 'spring'.
+Use 'impulso' when referring to the force gained by movement, like the push needed to start or maintain motion.

 A simplified human hand applying physical force to push a single, brightly colored wooden block across a flat surface.